Bert Meijer: Awards

 Meijer has received numerous prominent awards, including the Gold Medal of the Royal Netherlands Chemical Society (1993), the Spinoza Award of the Netherlands Organisation for Scientific Research (2001), the ACS Award in Polymer Chemistry (2006) and the AkzoNobel Science Award (2010).
 In 2010 he received an ERC Advanced Research Grant and he was awarded the Wheland Medal of the University of Chicago and the International Award of the Society of Polymer Science of Japan.
 In 2012 the ACS presented him the Arthur C. Cope Scholar Award.
 In 2013 Meijer held the Solvay International Chair in Chemistry, and in 2014 he won the Belgium Polymer Group Award and the Prelog Medal of ETH Zürich.
 That same year he received the Academy Professor Prize of the Netherlands Academy of Arts and Sciences appointed as a lifetime achievement award.
 In 2017 Meijer was installed Doctorem Honoris Causa at the University of Mons (Belgium) and awarded the Forschungspreis of the Humboldt Foundation (Germany) and the Nagoya Gold Medal Award in Organic Chemistry (Japan).
 In 2018, he was awarded a second ERC Advanced Research Grant and the Chirality Medal of the Società Chimica Italiana (Princeton, 2018).
 In 2019, Bert Meijer was installed Doctorem Honoris Causa at the Free University Berlin.
 In 2020, he received the title of Commander of the Order of the Netherlands Lion, the prestigious Dutch order of chivalry founded by King William I in 1815.
 On September 12, 2022, the German Chemical Society GDCh presented him the Hermann Staudinger Prize 2022 for his 'outstanding and creative contributions to the field of supramolecular polymer chemistry'.
+In May 2024, the PTN Medema Lecture Award was received by Meijer for his excellence in polymer science and his strong connection with the Dutch polymer community.
+On February the 12th, 2025 Le Grand Prix de la Fondation de la Maison de la Chimie will be awarded to honor his work in supramolecular polymer chemistry, in particular via non non-covalent interactions that led him to the concept of "quadrupolar hydrogen bonds".

 Personal life

 Meijer was born in 1955 as the oldest son of Roelof Meijer and Winy Meijer–de Wit (both civil servants).
-In 1979 he married Iektje Oosterbeek with whom he has two sons: Roger Meijer (1985), CTO at Paylogic in Amsterdam, and Wieger Meijer (1988), who is an architect in Sydney, Australia.
+In 1979 he married Iektje Oosterbeek with whom he has two sons: Roger Meijer (1985) and Wieger Meijer (1988).